ugovaretto-blogs/bwv1079/_posts/2013-11-22-c11-task-based-concurrency-part-1.markdown

 possible to easily specify a task-based solution generic enough which makes sense to "standardize".

-I'm personally never happy with the various solutions offered by e.g. TBB or OpenMP, since I want/need to deal with things like:

-* dynamic parallelism (change the number of parallel executing threads as you go)
-* dynamic task mapping: change the number of tasks assigned to a signle thread at run-time
-* logging: have threads log the parameters and results passed to them automatically without having to explicitly write logging code in the thread body
-* hybrid architectures: need to synchronize CPU threads with parallel execution on accelerators
-* shared cache/memoization: what if I want to intercept the parameters passed to a callable object scheduled for execution, use the parameters as a key and return a pre-computed value if available ?
-* parallelization strategy:
-    * single shared task queue
-    * multiple shared task queues load balanced with round robin
-    * one data queue per thread with work stealing
-    ...

 As you will see in the second part of this post where I show a possible implementation for a task executor, creating your own solution with the new C++11 facilities is actually pretty straightforward.